Below are answers to frequently asked questions.

 You will work with your advisor to develop a “Plan of Study,” which will determine the specifics of your educational experience in MCR – the amount of classes you take per semester, the specific classes you take each semester, and additional requirements needed to graduate in a timely fashion.
 You will also begin working with your advisor early in the program to plan your MCR culminating project or MS Translational Pharmacology culminating activity.

-The MCR and MS Translational Pharmacology programs are professionally-oriented; therefore, rather than a thesis, students will complete a culminating project or activity in clinical or preclinical research.
+The MS Translational Pharmacology program is professionally-oriented; therefore, rather than a thesis, students will complete a culminating project or activity in clinical or preclinical research.

 All students will be required to write a report and give a presentation to their advisor at the completion of the culminating activity.

 You are not required to be in Columbus for the culminating project or activity.
 You may complete it online with a mentor in another location, or you can find a research organization near you.
 You will work with your academic advisor to plan your project.

 Most of our classes will be limited to a maximum of 35 students to ensure instructors provide plenty of attention to each student.